1979 vote of no confidence in the Callaghan ministry: Pairing convention

 Bernard Weatherill played a critical role in the defeat of the government in the vote of confidence.
 As the vote loomed, Labour's deputy chief whip, Walter Harrison, approached Weatherill to enforce the pairing convention that if a sick MP from the government could not vote, an MP from the opposition would abstain to compensate.
-Weatherill said that pairing had never been intended for votes on matters of confidence that meant the life or death of the government and it would be impossible to find a Conservative MP who would agree to abstain.
-However, after a moment's reflection, he offered that he himself would abstain, because he felt it would be dishonourable to break his word with Harrison.
-Harrison was so impressed by Weatherill's offer – which would have effectively ended his political career – that he released Weatherill from his obligation and so the government fell by one vote on the agreement of gentlemen.
+Weatherill said that pairing had never been intended for votes on matters of confidence that meant the life or death of the government, and it would be impossible to find a Conservative MP who would agree to abstain.
+After a moment's reflection, Weatherill agreed to abstain.
+Harrison was so impressed by Weatherill's offer—which would have effectively ended his political career—that he released Weatherill from his obligation and so the government fell by one vote on the agreement of gentlemen.

 Clement Freud

-During the last year of the Callaghan government it proposed reinventing the one year Lib-Lab pact which lapsed in July 1978, to include introducing a Freedom of information Act, long proposed by the Liberals, although Callaghan himself was opposed to this kind of legislation.
+During the last year of the Callaghan government, it proposed reinventing the one year Lib–Lab pact which lapsed in July 1978 to include introducing the Freedom of Information Act, long proposed by the Liberal Party; Callaghan himself was opposed to this kind of legislation.
 When the vote of no confidence came about, Liberal MP Clement Freud, a long-time campaigner for freedom of information, was expected to follow his party and vote with the opposition.
-Freud, in Liverpool on the day of the vote, received a phone call from the Prime Minister's office at 3:00 pm asking for him to miss his train back to London for the 10:00 pm vote of no-confidence.
-In exchange, a "looser" version of his proposed Freedom of Information Act would be enacted.
+Freud, in Liverpool on the day of the vote, received a phone call from the Prime Minister's office at 3:00 pm asking for him to miss his train back to London for the 10:00 pm vote of no confidence.
+In exchange, a looser version of his proposed Freedom of Information Act would be enacted.
 He declined the offer and voted with his party.